heidelpay/plentymarkets-gateway/meta/documents/user_guide_en.md

 ###### Secret key
 This is a security key required to create a hash value which is used to verify that the origin of any incoming transaction is the heidelpay payment backend.
 This parameter is required and can not be left empty.
+You can use any string for the secret key.

 ##### Payment Method Parameters
 ###### Active